TRIQS/dft_tools/doc/DFTDMFTmain.rst

   * `length_cycle`: Number of CTQMC moves per one cycle.
   * `n_warmup_cycles`: Number of initial CTQMC cycles before measurements start.
 Usually of order of 10000, sometimes needs to be increased significantly.

-Most of above parameters can be taken directly from the :class:`SumkLDA` class, without defining them by hand.
+Most of above parameters can be taken directly from the :class:`SumkDFT` class, without defining them by hand.
 We will see a specific example at the end of this tutorial.

-.. index:: LDA+DMFT loop, one-shot calculation
+.. index:: DFT+DMFT loop, one-shot calculation

 Doing the DMFT loop
 -------------------